Hello Dartis a playful introduction to programming with Dart.

 ||The player checks if he is on a star.|

-First you need to install the Dart Editor and the
+First you need to install Dart and the

 Hello Dart scenarios.
 It’s described in those installation instructions.